midshipman/TwilioSMSAtlas/README.md

-# 🦙📚 LlamaIndex - Chat with the Streamlit docs
+# 🦙📚 LlamaIndex - Chat with the Twilio SMS docs

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content of the Streamlit docs (or your own data).
+Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content of the Twilio SMS docs.

 ## Overview of the App